ICRA-2020/traj_gen_vis/README.md

 ```

 ## 2. Introduction
 In this package, we provide two modes for different cases.
 For both cases, we fist assume that the map is provided as ".bt" file.
+Please check how they are loaded in all the launch files.
 If the chaser can access the exact future trajectory of moving target over a total duration*(one-shot)* or over a time window *(receding horzion)*, we call it *1) informed mode*.
 In contrast, we call it *2) prediction mode* if target future motion is unkown except a sequence of waypoints.
 In prediction_mode, user is recommended to provide prior target waypoints which is ensured to be passed by target one-by-one.
 In either mode, users can simulate the algorithm with or without gazebo.
 In cases where the camera view of drone is not necessary and additional comuputing power for running gazebo is not affordable, users can still visualize with *rviz* in *without-gazebo* mode.

 ### Informed mode *(info_mode)*